Top Answers to Artificial Intelligence Interview Questions

 - Parameter tuning

-Regularization comes to picture when the model is either overfit or underfit.
-It is basically used to minimize the error in the dataset.
-A new piece of information is fit in the data set to avoid fitting issues.
+Regularization comes into the picture when a model is either overfit or underfit.
+It is basically used to minimize the error in a dataset.
+A new piece of information is fit into the dataset to avoid fitting issues.

-Model accuracy is just a subset of model performance.
-Model accuracy is based on model performance of algorithm, model performance is based on the datasets we feed as input to the algorithm.
+Model accuracy, a subset of model performance, is based on the model performance of an algorithm.
+Whereas, model performance is based on the datasets we feed as inputs to the algorithm.

-It is the weighted average of precision and recall.
-It considers both false positive and false negative into account.
-It is used to measure the model’s performance.
+F1 score is the weighted average of precision and recall.
+It considers both false positive and false negative values into account.
+It is used to measure a model’s performance.

 - Market segmentation

-A recognition system is an information filtering system that is used to predict user preference based on choice patterns followed by the user while browsing/using the system.
+A recommendation system is an information filtering system that is used to predict user preference based on choice patterns followed by the user while browsing/using the system.

 Dimensionality reduction is the process of reducing the number of random variables.
-You can reduce dimensionality by missing values ratio, low variance filter, high correlation filter, random forest, PCA etc.
+We can reduce dimensionality using techniques such as missing values ratio, low variance filter, high correlation filter, random forest, principal component analysis, etc.